tytydraco/yessleep/out/Something_Visits_The_Sentinelese_From_the_Sea_I_Wish_I_Didnt_Know_That_Part_3.md

 I nodded, and then silence took over once again.
 This conversation had cost us the sunrise, but I didn’t care, I just needed a good nap, and I buried my face in pillows as soon as we reached our hotel.
 I never bothered to check up on Bala.

 When I woke up, it was already noon, we were late for the interview, and I had around 10 missed calls from Bala.
-I quickly called him and, realizing that he was already waiting in the car for me, I rushed out with my gear without bathing or brushing my teeth.When I reached the car, I realized that  loyalties had shifted.
+I quickly called him and, realizing that he was already waiting in the car for me, I rushed out with my gear without bathing or brushing my teeth.When I reached the car, I realized that his loyalties had shifted.
 Bala couldn’t have cared less that I was late, but he called me multiple times because he had been contacted by Mr. Sastry, who seemed furious over the phone.